Looking to buy or build a home? This is what you need to know...

 - These determine how close to your property line anything can be constructed.

-- An important note here, front-yard easements are often measured from the edge of the road right-of-way (R-O-W) edge.
+- An important note here, front-yard setbacks are often measured from the edge of the road right-of-way (R-O-W) edge.
 Even if your land goes to the middle of the public road, if there is a surveyed right-of-way or prescriptive R-O-W (this can be between 60’ and 100’+) then your setback measurement would be measured from the R-O-W edge.

 i.
 So, let’s say your front yard setback is 45 feet, and the road right of way is 80 feet.
 Then you would measure 85 feet back from the center of the road (45 for setback + 40 feet for half the R-O-W = 85 feet) to determine the closest any structure could be placed to the road.